mldbai/mldb/container_files/public_html/doc/builtin/Url.md

 - `sftp://` Refers to a file on an SFTP server.
 Credentials must be added.
 If a custom port is used, it must simply be part of the url.
 (For example, `sftp://host.com:1234/`.)
 The same is true for the credentials location parameter.
 (To continue with the same example, `host.com:12345`.)
-- `file://`: Refers to a file inside the MLDB container.
-These resources are only accessible from the same container that created them.
-A relative path (for example `file://filename.txt`) has two slashes after `file:`, and will create a file in the working directory of MLDB, that is the `mldb_data` directory.
-An absolute path has three slashes after the `file:`, and will create a path relative to the root directory of the MLDB container (for example, `file:///mldb_data/filename.txt`).

 A URL that is passed without a protocol will cause an error.